saurav193/capstone_BIBA/doc/internal_report.md

 = 2, 4 to see if more meaningful groups could be obtained.
 However, it should be mentioned that, with this grouping strategy, observations from the same playground could have been placed in different clusters.
-Unfortunately, implementing the new grouping strategy resulted in the same validation RMSE and MAE values as described earlier.
+Unfortunately, implementing the new grouping strategy resulted in similar validation RMSE and MAE values as described earlier.

 Building a mixed effects model in Python was troublesome because the `smf` function did not have an argument that enabled automatic dropping